Eatonville School District: Highly Capable Program

 Learning characteristics could include:

-The Highly Capable program referral window will be open from Feb.
-1-March 15, 2024.
+The Highly Capable program referral window will be open from March 1st - April 1st 2024.

 Anyone (parents, teachers, community, etc.) can refer a student to be tested for potential qualification for next year's highly capable programs.
-Students from Kindergarten - 12th grade can be referred.
+Students currently in Kindergarten - 11th grade may be referred. .
 Referred students will be tested in the school building in March and April.
 Results will be sent home through postal mail to families by the end of the school year.

 Second and fifth grade students will participate in a Highly Capable Universal Screener the month of January/February and therefore do not need to be referred to be considered for services.